Occitan literature: Félibrige

-Zani, the girl of his youthful and passionate love, took the veil; and this event cast a shadow over his whole life, and determined the character of all his poetry (La miougrano entre-duberto, 1860; Li Fiho d'Avignoun, 1883).
-His is, without a doubt, the deepest nature and temperament among the felibres, and his lyrics are the most poignant.
-He has a keen sense of physical beauty in woman, and his verse is replete with suppressed passion, but he never sinks to sensuality.
-His powerful love drama Lou pau dou peccat was received with enthusiasm at Montpellier in 1878, and successfully produced (some years later in Arnes version) by Antoine at his Theatre Libreno mean criterion.
-It is the only play of real consequence that the school has yet produced.
-We need not do more than glance at the work of the fourth of the group of poets who alone, amidst the numerous writers of lyrics and other works that attain a high level of excellence appear to to have so far secured permanent fame by the magnitude of their achievement.
+Zani, the girl of his youthful and passionate love, took the veil; and this event is said to have inspired his poetry in La miougrano entre-duberto 1860 and Li Fiho d'Avignoun, 1883).
+Some critics say he is the deepest among the felibres, and his lyrics are found poignant.
+His verses describe physical beauty in woman, and convey suppressed passion, but never express directly sensuality.
+His love drama Lou pau dou peccat was well received in Montpellier in 1878, and produced (some years later in Arnes version) by Antoine at his Theatre Libreno.
+It is the only play that the school has yet produced.
+The fourth of the group of poets alone, amidst the numerous writers of lyrics and other works that attain a high level of excellence appear to have so far secured permanent fame.

 Felix Gras settled at Avignon in his youth.
 His rustic epic, Li Carbounié (1876) is full of elemental passion and abounds in fine descriptions of scenery, but it lacks proportion.
 The heroic geste of Toloza (1882), in which Simon de Montfort's invasion of the south is depicted with unbounded vigour and intensity, shows a great advance in art.
 Lou Roumancero prouvençau (1887) is a collection of poems instinct with Provençal lore, and in Li Papalino (1891) we have some charming prose tales that bring to life again the Avignon of the popes.
 Finally, the poet gave us three tales dealing with the period of the Revolution (Li Rouge dóu miejour, etc.); their realism and literary art called forth general admiration.